-INP Policy Policy objectives Relevant Strategic Policies of the Local Development Plan How the INP conforms with the relevant Strategic Policies of the Local Development Plan Policy ILM8 Encourage shoppers and visitors into Ilminster's centre Development proposals should contribute to a safe, high quality and cohesive public realm by welcoming pedestrians, cyclists and bus travel and managing cars in line with this policy.
-SD1 Sustainable Development SS1 Settlement Strategy SS6 Infrastructure Delivery EP8 Tourist Facilities EP9 Retail Hierarchy EP11 Main Town Centre Uses EP13 Retail Frontages EP15 Protection and Provision of Local Shops, Community Facilities and Services EQ1 Climate Change EQ2 General Development EQ3 Historic Environment Policy ILM8 seeks to improve the quality of the public realm and access through cycle routes and transport management in the INP plan area.
-This policy addresses design visions for the plan area and deficiencies in facilities, in line with the local plan policies.
+Table 3 - Conformity with the strategic policies of the development plan Ilminster Neighbourhood Plan Policy Policy objectives Relevant Strategic Policies of the Local Development Plan How the Ilminster Neighbourhood Plan conforms with the relevant strategic Policies of the Local Development Plan Policy ILM8 Encourage shoppers and visitors into Ilminster centre Development proposals should contribute to a safe, high quality and cohesive public realm by welcoming pedestrians, cyclists and bus travel and managing cars in line with this policy.
+SD1 Sustainable Development SS1 Settlement Strategy SS6 Infrastructure Delivery EP8 Tourist facilities EP9 Retail Hierarchy EP11 Main Town Centre Uses EP13 Retail Frontages EP15 Protection and Provision of Local Shops, Community Facilities and Services EQ1 Climate change EQ2 General development EQ3 Historic Environment Policy ILM8, seeks to improve the quality of the public realm and access through cycle routes and transport management in the NP plan area.
+This policy addresses design visions for the plan area and deficiencies in facilities line with the local plan policies.
 Policy ILM9 Safe, interesting walking and cycling routes Site allocations should seek to improve cycle routes and walking routes to encourage sustainable movements within the NP area through this policy.
-SD1 Sustainable Development SS6 Infrastructure Delivery TA1 Low Carbon Travel TA5 Transport Impact EQ1 Climate Change EQ2 General Development Policy ILM9 seeks to encourage cycle and walking routes in the INP plan area.
-This policy addresses deficiencies in facilities, as well as seeking to tackle climate change through low carbon transport options, thereby reducing the reliance on the car, as outlined in the listed policies of the Local Plan.
-Policy ILM10 Welcome people to Ilminster Improvements to the gateways of the Ilminster are sought at six key entrances to the NP area through this policy.
-SD1 Sustainable Development SS1 Settlement Strategy SS6 Infrastructure Delivery EP8 Tourist Facilities EQ2 General Development Public realm improvements are sought through Policy ILM10 in order to improve the sense of place and impression that the town brings to visitors.
+SD1 Sustainable Development SS6 Infrastructure Delivery TA1 Low Carbon Travel TA5 Transport Impact EQ1 Climate change EQ2 General development Policy ILM9 seeks to encourage cycle and walking routes in the INP plan area.
+This policy addresses deficiencies in facilities as well as seeking to tackle climate change through low carbon transport options thereby reducing the reliance on the car as outlined in the listed policies of the Local Plan.
+Policy ILM10 Welcome people to Ilminster Improvements to the gateways of the Ilminster are sought at 6 key entrances to the NP area through this policy.
+SD1 Sustainable Development SS1 Settlement Strategy SS6 Infrastructure Delivery EP8 Tourist facilities EQ2 General development Public realm improvements are sought through policy ILM10 in order to improve the sense of place and impression that the town brings to visitors.
 Enticing people to stay in the village and enjoy the offerings thereby boosting the economic sustainability of the town centre.